determined-ai/determined/webui/react/src/e2e/README.md

 Everything you need before running tests

+**Before you follow the steps bellow, make sure that your VSCode is up-to-date, or you might face issues**

 ### `.env`

 Create `.env` file in `webui/react` like `webui/react/.env` and env variables. (`PW_` prefix stands for Playwright)